Stars of the Town

 In 2005, Roy's wife, Marion Massecar, son, Ian Massecar, and daughter, Janet McLeod donated the films to Western Libraries' Archives.
 The films have been converted to DVD format and are available to order.

-LIST OF FILM LOCATIONS AND REQUEST FORM
+LIST OF FILM LOCATIONS AND ORDERING INFORMATION

 Content notice